 How to Experience Pchum Ben in Cambodia

-- The dates shift each year, however, in 2019 the 15-day Pchum Ben festival culminates in Pchum Ben day on 27 September and a 3-day public holiday.
+- Pchum Ben dates shift each year.
+In 2023 the 15-day Pchum Ben festival starts on 1st October and culminates in Pchum Ben day and the 3-day national holiday on 13-16 October.
 Rituals occur at homes and pagodas throughout the period.

-- You’ll have more opportunities to see rituals in the bigger cities of Phnom Penh, Battambang and Siem Reap.
+- As a visitor to Cambodia, you’ll have more opportunities to see rituals in the bigger cities of Phnom Penh, Battambang and Siem Reap.

 - If you’re presented with a tray or plate, you’ll be expected to make a donation, and even if you’re not, do look for a box so you can make a small donation.

-- If you’d like to participate in a ceremony then do so with a guide or befriend a local.
+- If you’d like to participate in a ceremony then do so with a guide or tuk tuk driver or befriend a local.
 Don’t attempt to do so on your own as there are rituals that are important to get right, such as the way you handle the food you’re presenting to the monk and how and when to touch the bowl.

-- If you are doing a guided tour during Pchum Ben, ask your guide if you could stop at a pagoda to see a ritual so he or she can explain what’s going on.
+- If you are on a tight schedule and only in Cambodia for a few days, when you’re doing a guided tour, ask your guide if you could stop at a pagoda to see a Pchum Ben ritual if there’s something on while you’re here.

-- Keep in mind that some pagodas schedule days and times for particular families to visit for the ceremony during the holiday, so you could be intruding on an organised event – as we did!
+- Keep in mind that some pagodas schedule days and times for particular families to visit for ceremonies during the holiday, so you could be intruding on an organised event – as we did!

-- Take extra care with valuables when wandering around the streets of Phnom Penh during the period.
-Unfortunately, bag snatchings and armed robberies increase during this time.
+- Take extra care with valuables when wandering around the streets of Phnom Penh during the 15-day period.
+Unfortunately, bag snatches and robberies increase during this time.